• Skip to primary navigation

 Other crostini recipes we love

-This incredibly easy recipe for blue cheese and fig jam crostini makes a perfect flavorful appetizer, or even a light lunch or supper.
+This incredibly easy recipe for fig and blue cheese crostini makes a perfect flavorful appetizer, or even a light lunch or supper.

-This incredibly easy recipe for blue cheese and fig jam crostini makes a perfect flavorful appetizer, or even a light lunch or supper.
+This incredibly easy recipe for fig and blue cheese crostini makes a perfect flavorful appetizer, or even a light lunch or supper.

 Shrimp and Tarragon Crostini